battenworks/tf-time/unit-1/README.md

   - Run `terraform init`
   - Inspect the resulting `.terraform` directory.
-    Notice that the latest version matching our `version` constraint has been downloaded locally.
+    Notice that the provider matching our `version` constraint has been downloaded locally.
-    Terraform dowloads all providers and modules (you'll learn about modules later) into this directory as a local cache.
+    Terraform downloads all providers and modules (you'll learn about modules later) into this directory as a local cache.
   - Inspect the resulting `.terraform.lock.hcl` file.
     Notice that the version of the downloaded provider has been recorded here.